LesFerch/WinSetView/Manual.md

 **Copy (🗐)**

-Click the Copy button to copy the settings for that folder type to the Copy buffer.
+Click the Copy button to copy the settings for that folder type to the copy buffer.

 **Paste (🖉)**

-Click the Paste button to replace the folder type's settings with the settings in the Copy buffer.
+Click the Paste button to replace the folder type's settings with the settings in the copy buffer.

 ## Folder Types